w3c/sustyweb/README.md

 **Note:** Please make your pull requests (including any changes or edits) against files **ONLY** located within the "drafts" or "wg" folders.
 Also, to make substantive contributions, you must join the [CG](https://www.w3.org/community/sustyweb/).

 You can also contribute at our monthly meetings.
-For details, see our [calendar](https://www.w3.org/groups/cg/sustyweb/calendar/) and be sure to check our [meeting minutes](https://docs.google.com/document/d/1nrdxfB076c-91GEDFnZF3wb73QqjJ7rmCVVQiKRNnuY/edit).
+For details, see our [calendar](https://www.w3.org/groups/cg/sustyweb/calendar/) and [meeting minutes](https://docs.google.com/document/d/1nrdxfB076c-91GEDFnZF3wb73QqjJ7rmCVVQiKRNnuY/edit).

 ---